 About Us ...

-Samoa Events is a small outfit.
-We create and run multi sporting events that promote Samoa as the adventure and sporting tourism destination of the Islands – the ‘Action Capital of the Pacific’.
+We are a small outfit and we run multi sporting events that promote Samoa as the adventure and sporting tourism destination of the Islands – the ‘Action Capital of the Pacific’.
 We also run a series of local events that are focused in building participation in multisport and encouraging healthy lifestyles through physical activity.

 Our international Events include the popular Samoa Swim Series, Warrior Race (Half Iron & Beat the Heat), Apolima Strait 22.3km Swim, Ford Cycle Tour of Samoa, Lalomanu Half Marathon, Samoa Perimeter Relay, Five Islands Swim and more.

 On the local scene, we run a six month Tri Series, a monthly Run Series and local Open Water Swim meets.
-There is also the Weekly Family Run Series during Daylight Saving months.
+There is also the Weekly Family Run Series (Apia City Run) every Wednesday from January to November.

 Samoa Events is run by Seti Afoa (Director and sole Employee) an avid open water swimmer and advocate for promoting Samoa as the premier sports tourism destination in the Pacific.